engrasa/Getting_Cleaning_Data/CodeBook.md

     + LAYING - Subject was laying down during the experiment

 ### Measurements
 Using the embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-The following are the specific mean and standard deviation measurement variables in the tidy data:
+The following are the specific mean and standard deviation measurement variables(in radians per sec and hertz) in the tidy data:

 * ```TimeBodyAccelerometerMeanX```
 * ```TimeBodyAccelerometerMeanY```